glouppe/info8006-introduction-to-ai/projects/project2/README.md

 ---

-:warning: **This statement is not up to date, please do not start to work of this project yet.** Project 2 will be announced on October 28, 2021.
+:warning: This statement is not up to date, please **do not start to work of this project yet.** Project 2 will be **announced on October 28, 2021**.

 ## Deliverables